Skip to Content

 In QueryPie KAC, you configure access control policies for k8s using YAML-based policies.
 This guide explains how to set Actions to avoid difficulties using client tools such as kubectl, Lens, and k9s due to misconfigured policies.

 Commonly used resources like pods belong to the core group and thus use an empty string ("") for apiGroups, whereas deployments and replicasets belong to “apps”, and ingresses belong to “networking.k8s.io”.
-It is burdensome for administrators to know and set each value one by one.

 3rd Party Client Tool - Lens screen